 The total cost depends on the size and condition of your driveway.
 If it is large, old, or in poor condition, it’ll require more work to repave.
 The finish options you choose and the area you live in are other factors that can affect pricing.

 It takes 15 hours for the average professional to complete a resin bound driveway job.
-This leads to £793.42-£961.41 in labor costs.
+This leads to £793.42-£961.41 in labour costs.

 Whether you choose to go DIY or hire a professional, you’ll still have to factor into the cost of materials.
 For the average 320-square-meter driveway, these will cost £24.45-£28.39.